chili-publish/studio-sdk-integration-examples/ts-connector-example/README.md

 In this example we show how to setup and use a very simple media connector.

+If you want to know more about Connectors, and how to create your own, check [our documentation](https://github.com/chili-publish/grafx-connector-template/tree/main/docs)

 ## How to run
 ### Install dependencies